LinuxSDA/HashBang/README.md

 This vimscript adds `#! interpreter` lines to your new files automatically, based on file extension, and also makes them executable when you quit.

+__

-To use it you can download the file and do:
+To use it, you can download the file and do:

 `cat Hashbang >> $HOME/.vimrc`